Lovekumar2/NASSCOM-VSD-PHYSICAL-DESIGN-SOC-DESIGN-PROGRAM/README.md

 Routing Constraints:

 #### Timing Constraints: Ensuring that the routed paths meet the required timing (setup and hold times).
-Power Constraints: Minimizing power consumption and ensuring that power distribution is balanced.
+**Power Constraints:** Minimizing power consumption and ensuring that power distribution is balanced.

-Signal Integrity: Maintaining signal quality by minimizing noise, crosstalk, and other electrical issues.
+**Signal Integrity:** Maintaining signal quality by minimizing noise, crosstalk, and other electrical issues.

 #### b.
 Design Rule Check (DRC):
 Design Rule Check (DRC) is a verification step in the physical design process that ensures the layout of the chip adheres to a set of predefined rules provided by the semiconductor foundry.
 These rules are necessary to guarantee that the design can be manufactured reliably.

 #### Key Aspects of DRC:
-Design Rules:
+ **Design Rules:**

-Spacing Rules: Minimum distances between different metal layers, vias, or other features to avoid shorts and ensure manufacturability.
+ - Spacing Rules: Minimum distances between different metal layers, vias, or other features to avoid shorts and ensure manufacturability.
-Width Rules: Minimum and maximum width of wires to ensure that they can be manufactured correctly and carry the required current without issues.
+ - Width Rules: Minimum and maximum width of wires to ensure that they can be manufactured correctly and carry the required current without issues.
-Enclosure Rules: Requirements for how different layers must overlap or enclose each other (e.g., metal layers and vias).
+ - Enclosure Rules: Requirements for how different layers must overlap or enclose each other (e.g., metal layers and vias).
-Alignment Rules: Ensure that different layers align correctly to avoid misalignment during manufacturing.
+ - Alignment Rules: Ensure that different layers align correctly to avoid misalignment during manufacturing.

-DRC Tools:
+**DRC Tools:**

 Tools like Calibre, Mentor Graphics, or Cadence's Assura are commonly used to run DRC checks.
 These tools take the physical layout as input and verify it against the foundry's design rules.
 Common DRC Violations:

-Shorts: When two wires or components that should not be connected are too close or overlap.
+- Shorts: When two wires or components that should not be connected are too close or overlap.

-Opens: Missing connections due to routing errors or insufficient overlap of layers.
+- Opens: Missing connections due to routing errors or insufficient overlap of layers.

-Minimum Width Violations: Wires or features that are too narrow and might not be reliably manufactured.
+- Minimum Width Violations: Wires or features that are too narrow and might not be reliably manufactured.

-Spacing Violations: Features that are too close together, which can cause shorts or manufacturing issues.
+-Spacing Violations: Features that are too close together, which can cause shorts or manufacturing issues.

-DRC Correction:
+**DRC Correction:**

 After running a DRC, any violations are flagged, and the design must be corrected.
 This may involve adjusting the layout, rerouting wires, or modifying cell placement.